junxit/us-congress-bills-117/bill.md

     - **(D)** The Secretary of Agriculture.
   - **(2)** *Support* The entities described in paragraph (1) shall provide prompt support to the Administrator.
 - **(c)** *Survey* The application established under subsection (a) shall include a voluntary survey to collect the demographic data of an applicant.
+- **(d)** *GAO assessment on identity theft and disaster fraud in disaster assistance programs* Not later than 1 year after the date of enactment of this Act, the Comptroller General of the United States shall—
+  - **(1)** conduct an assessment of improper and potentially fraudulent Federal disaster assistance for individuals made to victims of major disasters declared in 2020 and 2021, including through identity theft; and
+  - **(2)** submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report that describes—
+    - **(A)** the prevalence of improper and potentially fraudulent Federal disaster assistance for individuals made to registrants who used invalid information to apply for disaster assistance, including through identity theft;
+    - **(B)** the number of disaster victims whose claims for Federal disaster assistance for individuals were denied due to another individual filing a fraudulent application using their personal identifying information;
+    - **(C)** the adequacy of existing fraud prevention protocols in place on the Federal Emergency Management Agency’s online application for Federal disaster assistance for individuals; and
+    - **(D)** recommendations for improving the identity verification protocols in place for Federal disaster assistance for individuals.

 ## § 4.
 Repair and rebuilding